ghermens/media2click/Documentation/Administrator/Index.rst

    Example host configuration for YouTube videos

 - Set privacyPid to the uid of your privacy statement page via the Constant Edtior: :ref:`constants-privacypid`
-- Insert content elements of type "Insert Plugin" -> "Toggle permanent activation of external content" on your privacy statement page.
+- Insert content elements of type "Toggle permanent activation of external content" on your privacy statement page.
 You can filter the list of shown hosts in the plugin options:

 .. figure:: ../Images/PluginHostList.png